Alausí railway station

 Alausí railway station in Alausí, Chimborazo Province, is located on the only railway in Ecuador, which connects Quito in the north and Durán (a suburb of Guayaquil) in the south.
 It was opened in 1929.

-The railway reached Alausí on 8 September 1902, after having gone through Nariz del Diablo, south of Alausí, in 1901.
+The railway reached Alausí on 8 September 1902, after passing through Nariz del Diablo, south of Alausí, in 1901.

-The station used to be the departure point for the tourist trains which followed south to Sibambe station via Nariz del Diablo.
-Between 2013 and 2020 it was also on the route between Quito and Guayaquil, operated by the Empresa de Ferrocarriles Ecuatorianos.
+The station used to be the departure point for tourist trains that continued south to Sibambe station via Nariz del Diablo.
+Between 2013 and 2020, it was also on the route between Quito and Guayaquil, operated by the Empresa de Ferrocarriles Ecuatorianos.